liutiantian233/CPP-Project/Wrong book/README.md

 - in `cout << *p`, the * represents the creation of a pointer variable p
 - as a unary operation it represents size_of
 - in a declaration it represents a reference type

+# special variable `this`

+**True**

+- it is automatically set by C++ to the address of the calling variable
+- it is a pointer type

+**False**

+- you can **directly** assign it a new value in a class method
+- it is an integer type
+- the programmer can **directly** assign it a new value in a class method
+- the programmer must set it to use it in a class method